PanosKostakos/cutler_crawlers/README.md

 **Timelines.py:** Retrieves recent tweets (and other information from the original JSON object) from a static list of known Twitter users.
 Returns a 2D array with predetermined fields from the JSON object.

 **Twitter_keywords.py:** Retrieves all streaming tweets that contain one or more keywords from a static list.
+Returns JSON object.